Nikon Z9 Camera Review

 Battery life: Ignore the CIPA rating.
 The CIPA battery rating was really developed for consumer cameras and casual camera use.
 It really is a stress test for the amount of time the battery will last.
 That’s because the actual test is to take an image every 30 seconds, but essentially forces the camera to be “active” the entire time.
 So the worst case 700 number from CIPA testing is really saying the Z9 can photograph for about five hours before exhausting the battery if you dribble out images.
 Nikon’s other battery statistic of 5310 images while taking bursts is sort of the opposite: it’s a least stress test.

 I’ve been tracking both my and several other photographers' battery usage statistics.
-I’ll do a quick and dirty analysis here and say that you should probably be getting 1200-3000 images and still have some battery charge left.
+I’ll do a quick and dirty analysis here and say that you should easily be getting 1200-3000 images and still have some battery charge left.
 Exactly what the number is will depend upon a lot of things, including whether you’ve got the built-in GPS active, as well as how many bursts you’re taking versus single images.

 I should mention USB Power Delivery.
 As it turns out the MH-33 charger for the EN-EL18D battery is also a USB device.
 There’s been a lot of speculation on whether you’d get better charging times using something other than the lowest common denominator USB PD device that Nikon supplies, the EH-7P.
 The answer is mostly "not much".
 Putting the MH-33 on monitoring devices and using different wattage USB sources, yes, there’s a small gain from >15w sources, but in no case did I see the MH-33 drawing more than 19w (from the EH-7P I mostly see 13-14w).
 It’s also clear that there’s constant negotiation going on, so it’s not even a constant 19w.
 So you might gain some time charging with higher wattage sources, but not a lot.